 To Motor Cargo's knowledge, after reasonable inquiry, all of its executive officers, directors, and affiliates currently intend to tender all shares of Motor Cargo common stock that are held of record or are beneficially owned by them pursuant to the Offer, other than the shares of Motor Cargo common stock, if any, held by such persons that, if tendered, could cause them to incur liability under Section 16(b) of the Securities Exchange Act of 1934.
-Prior to the completion of the Offer, executive officers and directors have indicated they may exercise options to purchase in the aggregate up to 229,000 shares of Motor Cargo common stock and sell the underlying shares in brokerage transactions.
-Harold R. Tate, Chairman of the Board and Chief Executive Officer of Motor Cargo, and Marvin L. Friedland, Vice President and General Counsel of Motor Cargo, have entered into Shareholder Agreements with Union Pacific, pursuant to which they have agreed to tender all of their shares of Motor Cargo common stock in the Offer.
+Prior to the completion of the Offer, executive officers and directors have indicated they may exercise options to purchase in the aggregate up to 229,000 shares of Motor Cargo, and Marvin L. Friedland, Vice President and General Counsel of Motor Cargo, have entered into Shareholder Agreements with Union Pacific, pursuant to which they have agreed to tender all of their shares of Motor Cargo common stock for the order.
 Mr. Tate and, subject to certain exceptions, Mr. Friedland have agreed to elect to receive only Union Pacific common stock for their shares of Motor Cargo common stock.